omeka/omeka-s-enduser/docs/modules/hierarchy.md

 ![Adding hierarchies by name to one site.](modulesfiles/hierarchy_site.png)

 All of your hierarchies are listed on the right.
 Add them to each site as desired.
-The order that hierarchies are arranged on this page is the order they will display on this site; you can drag and drop them once added.
+Hierarchies are arranged on this page in the order they will display on this site.
+You can drag and drop them once added.
 Then save the page.

 ## Site configuration